SpiralLogic/testing-guidelines/README.md

 * DOes the test failure describe what failed and why?
 * Does the test failure describe it's negative impact on the system?
 * Does the test failure quickly guide the reader to correct location to remediate?
-* Does the test run at a  frequentcy that is proportional to it's criticality (i.e. every file save, once a week)
+* Does the test run at a frequency that is proportional to it's criticality (i.e. every file save, once a week)

-## Why TDD/BDD is helpful
+## Why TDD or BDD are helpful
 * Ensures you understand the problem before you create the solution
-* Decribes the desired behavour and it's solution via code in programmatically
+* Describes the desired behaviour and it's solution via code in programmatically
-* Allows dependcies to be indetified in advance
+* Allows dependency to be identified in advance
 * Provides confidence in the correctness of location of implementation
 * Makes sure you don't *forget* to write good tests later
 * Allows your future self and colleagues to continue where left off quickly
-* Aides in identifying gotchas which need other external collaborators to be complete
+* Aides in identifying hard to see "gotchas" which need other external collaborators to be complete

 ## When to use a test double
 * For anything that is